NanomatchGmbH/nanomatch-release/README.md

 **Check the output for details, when you activate your environment for the first time.**

 ### License Server
-Depending on your infrastructure and the setup of the license, you may need to adapt NM_LICENSE_SERVER in the .nanomatch.config file.
+You need to adapt NM_LICENSE_SERVER in the .nanomatch.config file.
+It has to point to the node in your network hosting the codemeter runtime, which is used to obtain our license.
+If you run our software on a workstation, this can also be the workstation itself.

 If you are running CodeMeter runtime on your computational resource, set